 Their ears…

-Are medium or large-sized and stand on their rounded wedge-shaped head which seems to be “stamped” with a large M on their foreheads.
-Folks also like to say that these guys have what appear to be “mascara” lines on them because when they have a silver coat, the black lines on their faces makes it look as if they are wearing makeup.
+They are medium or large-sized and stand on their rounded wedge-shaped head, which seems to be “stamped” with a large M on their foreheads.
+Folks also like to say that these guys have what appear to be “mascara” lines because when they have a silver coat, the black bars on their faces make it look like they are wearing makeup.

-Other than the fact that the Egyptian Mau has a spotted coat, one of their other really unique features is their hind legs.
-You see, their hind legs are longer then their front legs, and many people say that it makes them look as if they’re tiptoeing.
-All we know is that it REALY helps them to be excellent jumpers!
+Other than the Egyptian Mau has a spotted coat, one of their other unique features is their hind legs.
+You see, their hind legs are longer than their front legs, and many people say that it makes them look as if they’re tiptoeing.
+All we know is that it helps them to be excellent jumpers!

 Lastly…

-Now that you know what an Egyptian Mau looks like, and you’ve totally fallen in love, let’s fall in love with them even more and talk about what they’re like.
+You’ll find that the Egyptian Mau’s tail will be relatively thin and long, ending with their “classic” black tip.
+So now that you know what an Egyptian Mau looks like and you’ve fallen in love, let’s fall in love with them even more and talk about what they’re like.
 Long story short—they’re great.

-Probably one of the first things that we want to let you know about these little guys is that they don’t “meow” a lot.
-In fact, they’re actually a really “quite” breed.
-That is of course unless you’re petting them which in case you’re going to be rewarded by a steady and constant purr.
+Probably one of the first things we want to tell you about these little guys is that they don’t “meow” a lot.
+They’re a really “quiet” breed.
+Of course, unless you’re petting them, in case a steady and constant purr will reward you.
+You see, rather than “meowing” constantly, the Egyptian Mau uses body language and “expressions” to let you know how they are feeling.
+So, you will know precisely when they’re happy and sad.

-The average Egyptian Mau is going to have a TON of energy!
+They love being around people and are very loyal to their owners.
+They’re devoted to their family and not afraid to show it.
+Plus, because they are energetic, they love to be around kids who always have time to play with them.
+This is because the average Egyptian Mau will have a TON of energy!
 They like to stalk and cling and jump on whatever they see.
-This is why they love playing with children so much because they have just as much energy as they do.
+They love playing with children so much they have just as much power as they do.
 They also enjoy playing games like hide and seek, and they love to run.

 Speaking of running…

-This feline is actually one of the fastest cats out there—so keep your eye on them!
+This feline is one of the fastest cats out there—so keep your eye on them!
 They can run up to 30 miles per hour!
+And despite all this energy, this cat breed is very patient.
+So, as long as they’re entertained and can release any “pent” point now and then, they should be pretty content and happy.

-We should point out though is that if you’re looking for a cat that is going to just “love” sitting in you lap all day or sleeping on the couch for hours and hours, you’re probably going to want to scratch this cat off of your list because that’s just not what you’re going to get when you choose to adopt an Egyptian Mau.
+One thing that we should point out, though, is that if you’re looking for a cat that is going to just “love” sitting in your lap all day or sleeping on the couch for hours and hours, you’re probably going to want to scratch this cat off of your list because that’s just not what you’re going to get when you choose to adopt an Egyptian Mau.

-Typically, when a cat breed has been “managed and breed” by people for centuries to “highlight” certain traits they find more desirable many unintended consequences can often arise.
+Because the Egyptian Mau is a rare breed that has been around for centuries, it’s pretty surprising how healthy they are as a “breed.”
+When a cat breed has been “managed and bred by people for centuries to “highlight” certain traits they find more desirable, many unintended consequences can arise.
 And by unintended consequences, we mean inheritable diseases.

 Fortunately…